top of page

 • A Black morning coat.
 Single-breasted with peaked lapels, curved front edges sloping back into tails.

-• Grey and black striped Trouser.
+• Grey and black striped Trousers.

 • A white shirt with a turned-down collar.
-Either single cuff or double-cuffs with cufflinks.
+Either single cuff or double cuffs with cufflinks.

 • A double or single-breasted Waistcoat.
 These are usually buff or grey in colour.
-Double-breasted waistcoats may have a lapel, either shawl or peak, and are worn fully buttoned.
-Singlebreasted waistcoats either have a step collar or no collar, and the lowest button is always left undone.
+Double-breasted waistcoats may have a lapel, either shawl or peak and are worn fully buttoned.
+Single-breasted waistcoats either have a step collar or no collar, and the lowest button is always left undone.

 • Ties are preferred to cravats.
 A smart woven silk tie is acceptable in your choice of colour.